emmz3230/Routing-Controller-Doc/docs/intro.md

 welcome to the Routing-Controllers documentation site

-This documentation will help you understand and use the Routing-Controllers effectively.
-This definitive guide to building and integrating with Routing-Controllers .
+This documentation help you understand and use Routing-Controllers effectively.
+This definitive guide you to building and integrating with Routing-Controllers.
 Whether you're a entry level, junior,mid-senior or senior developer.

-## Getting Started
+## Get started

-Routing-ControllersAllows to create controller classes with methods as actions that handle requests.
+Routing-Controllers Allows you to create controller classes with methods as actions that handle requests, Create structured, declarative and beautifully organized class-based controllers with heavy decorators usage in Express or Koa using TypeScript and Routing Controllers Framework.
 You can use routing-controllers with express.js or koa.js.

-But where to begin?
+Where to begin?
 This guide is your starting point.
 Whether you're creating robust APIs, managing complex routes, or building scalable web applications, Routing-Controllers has you covered.
 Dive deep into the core concepts and discover how Routing-Controllers can simplify your development process.

-With Routing-Controllers, you're not just coding; you're innovating.
+With Routing-Controllers, you're not just coding; you are innovating.
 Let's get started!

 ### What you'll need